cloudnativer/kube-install/README.md

 ![kube-install-arch](docs/images/kube-install-arch-2.jpg)

 <br>
-You can also add Kubernetes node through the Kube-Install web platform.
+You can also add Kubernetes node using the kube-install web platform.
 For the installation process using the web platform, <a href="docs/webinstall0.7.md">click here to view more details</a> ! <br>

 ![kube-dashboard](docs/images/webnodeadd001.jpg)